About the School of Nursing

 In keeping with the college’s mission, community outreach is an integral part of the Elms College nursing experience both inside and outside the classroom.
 Elms nursing students actively volunteer and participate annually in community service work: locally, nationally, and abroad in a health clinics, orphanages, schools, and nursing homes through service opportunities sponsored by the office of campus ministry.

-The college operates the ELMS caRe vaN,launched by Br.
-Michael Duffy, D.N.P., assistant clinical professor in the School of Nursing, to increase service-learning experiences within the nursing curriculum for baccalaureate students through service to the homeless.
+The college operates the ELMS caRe vaN, launched by Br.
+Michael Duffy, D.N.P., and assistant clinical professor in the School of Nursing, to increase service-learning experiences within the nursing curriculum for baccalaureate students through service to the homeless.

 The ELMS caRe vaN is a 32-foot converted camper serving as a mobile nursing unit with two treatment stations, a full exam room and a five seat waiting area which doubles as a warming area as needed, providing free health and nursing care to the homeless and underserved of Chicopee, including blood pressure checks and monitoring, blood sugar checks, foot care, episodic first aid, minor wound care, frostbite checks, patient education on these and other topics, and other healthcare needs that arise.